-As of June 30, 2020, the Company's security portfolio consisted of 147 securities, 8 of which were in an unrealized loss position.
+As of June 30, 2021, the Company's security portfolio consisted of 186 securities, 23 of which were in an unrealized loss position.

-The table below presents a roll forward of the credit losses recognized in earnings for debt securities for the years ended June 30, 2020 and 2019:
+The table below presents a roll forward of the credit losses recognized in earnings for debt securities for the year ended June 30, 2020.
+No OTTI existed in securities held as of June 30, 2021 or 2020.

-2020 Beginning balance Additions for credit losses on securities for which an other-than-temporary impairment was not previously recognized \$ 30,352 \$ 130,352 Reductions for previous credit losses realized on securities sold during the period Increases to credit losses on securities for which an other-than-temporary impairment was previously recognized (30,352) (100,000) Ending balance \$ \$ 30,352
+2020 Beginning balance Additions for credit losses on securities for which an other-than-temporary impairment was not previously recognized \$ 30,352 Reductions for previous credit losses realized on securities sold during the period Increases to credit losses on securities for which an other-than-temporary impairment was previously recognized (30,352) Ending balance \$